-Critical Response Paper Due Date: Class 7
+Critical Response Paper Due Date: Class 7 Weight: 25%

-Each student will write a critical response paper that investigates and identifies the essential ingredients in communicating successfully as a professional.
+Each student will write a critical response reflective paper that investigates and identifies the essential ingredients in communicating successfully as a professional.
 Introspective means self-awareness and self-examination, being aware of your own perceptions, thoughts and feelings.
+This is a paper that requires self-reflection and critical insight into communication as a professional.

 This is a critical writing paper that requires self-reflection in addition academic/professional context.
 The assignment will be marked using the Critical Response Marking Rubric contained in this course outline.